dojo/docs/releasenotes/migration-2.0.rst

 Notice how the dots (e.g. ``dijit.form.Button``) have been changed to slashes (e.g. ``dijit/form/Button``).
 This is dot notation represented a global scope object where as the slash notation represent a Module ID (MID).
-While these are similiar in naming, there are actually wholly different concepts.
+While these are similar in naming, there are actually wholly different concepts.

 Also, be careful to never load a module using a ``<script>`` tag.
 This will not work; it causes "multiply defined" errors from the loader.